 In parallel to the thin film growth, (001) SrTiO3 single crystals were implanted with iron at doses ranging from 2x1014 to 2x1016 ions/cm2 and their magnetic measurements were carried out with superconducting quantum interference device (SQUID).
 The results show negative susceptibility, predominately diamagnetic behavior which is characteristic of SrTiO3 and small paramagnetic response at low magnetic fields, indicating the possible presence of oxygen/titanium vacancies.
 Temperature dependence of magnetization measurements did not reveal phase changes.
 We note that it was difficult to identify any trends between implanted samples most likely due to oxygen contamination of the measurement system.
 Future experiments are proposed to develop a quantitative and consistent agreement between Fe phases in SrTiO3, SrTiO3 defect concentrations and magnetic responses.

 Chavarha, Misha, "Magnetic Properties and Defects in Iron Implanted Strontium Titanate Single Crystals and Thin films" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 435.